 Atlantic hurricane season is June 1-November 30, with the majority of named storms occurring during the month of September.
 But it’s never too soon for Southwest Florida residents to make sure we have our hurricane preparation plans in place.
 In your storm strategies, we encourage you not to overlook one item that’s both costly and integral to your home comfort.
 Of course, we’re talking about your air conditioner.

-During a hurricane, your condenser (a.k.a. your air conditioner’s outdoor unit) is at the mercy of wind-blown debris, flooding and lightning strikes.
+During a hurricane, your condenser (your air conditioner’s outdoor unit) is at the mercy of wind-blown debris, flooding and lightning strikes.
 A tropical system doesn’t have to be particularly ferocious in order to damage to an improperly secured air conditioner.
 If you’ve replaced your unit within the last few years, you know that this appliance represents a sizable investment.
 Whether your HVAC equipment is old or new, you don’t want to face the possibility of going without air conditioning in the wake of a tropical disaster.
 Especially when this scenario is preventable.

-- Invest in a surge protector (this is a good idea not only for your air conditioner, but also for all of your major household appliances).
+Since lightning damage can occur during any of the electrical storms common here in Southwest Florida, a surge protector can prove useful not only for your air conditioner, but also for all major household appliances.

 Have questions about your air conditioner’s hurricane safety?

 As a well-established Southwest Florida air conditioning company, we have the experience to help you prepare your air conditioner for a hurricane or help you get your system up and running again after a storm.
 If you’re in our service area, which includes Sarasota, Venice, Englewood, North Port, Port Charlotte and Punta Gorda, including the barrier islands, call us today.
 We’ll be glad to answer your questions.